 Use Market Conduct Authority to Confirm Rates Are Implemented as Filed In an effort to further expand our rate review process, DCBS is using CIV funds to contract with a market examination organization to conduct targeted exams to ensure that rates are implemented as filed.
-In Q2, INS Regulatory Insurance Services, Inc., finished up examines on six health insurers.
+In Q3, INS Regulatory Insurance Services, Inc., finished up exams on six health insurers.
+Carriers did have some concerns about the methods used by INS, requiring INS to resolve those concerns with carriers.
 We expect to receive final reports for all of the exams and conduct exit interviews with each company in the coming months.

-Ensure Information in Rate Filing Submissions Is Consistent with Audited Financial Data DCBS has established, as a regular part of its review process, a comparison of premium and claims incurred data in the rate filing with filed financial statements.
-When material discrepancies are found, carriers are asked to reconcile or explain them.
+Ensure Information in Rate Filing Submissions Is Consistent with Audited Financial Data DCBS has established, as a regular part of its rate review process, an evaluation of premium, incurred claims and financial statements.
 Rate filing analysis also includes review of historical and projected administrative expenses, the target medical loss ratio compared to federal parameters, financial performance and financial condition.
-To prepare for the annual rate filings, the rate review analyst compiles certain information for use during rate review from each carrier's annual financial statement, including information from the Supplemental Healthcare Exhibit.
-Where questions or discrepancies are noted, he reaches out to carriers to resolve the questions to ready the data for use.
+To prepare for the annual rate filings, the rate review analyst compiles information for use during rate review from each carrier's filing, including information from the Supplemental Healthcare Exhibit.
+Where questions or discrepancies are noted, the analyst reaches out to carriers to resolve the questions to ready the data for use.